EmilsWebbod/mongoose-export-import/README.md

 # EXPORT & IMPORT

 This is used to easily export and import mongoDB documents with help from mongoose.
-Fo now this us used with Express.
-If anyone want to use this outside express.
-Shout out and I will change the typing of req. ( You can use req as any to overwrite this )
+For now this is used with Express.
+If anyone want to use this outside express, shout out and I will change the typing of req. ( You can use req as any to overwrite this )
 Will work fine.

 ## Export